Publix Logo

 Publix Emblem

-The symbol of Publix’s visual identity has always been based on its name.
-It was used in various ways, but it always remained rounded, soft, with smooth transitions and smooth lines.
-Moreover, the developers transferred the text style to the icon, which also used an element from the name of the supermarket chain – the letter “P.”
+Publix’s visual identity symbol has always been based on its name.
+It has been used in various ways but always remained rounded and soft, with smooth transitions and lines.
+Moreover, the developers transferred the text style to the icon, using an element from the supermarket chain’s name—the letter “P.”

 Publix Symbol

-The key identity palette is a combination of white and green light and dark shades.
-This choice is not accidental since the brand is engaged in the sale of products and their production.
+The key identity palette comprises white, green, and light and dark shades.
+This choice is not accidental since the brand is engaged in the sale and production of products.
 Particular emphasis is placed on flour-baked goods and dairy products, which are usually white.
-Green in the palette means naturalness because it is the color of nature, a symbol of the safety and environmental friendliness of products.
+Green in the palette means naturalness because it is the color of nature, a symbol of product safety and environmental friendliness.
 He is also associated with pharmacies that operate in Publix supermarkets.

 What does the Publix logo mean?